 Likewise, some evidence points to the genetic predisposition of African and European hedgehogs to this disease.

 Due to the limited bloodlines of the African pygmy hedgehogs, about 1 in 10 of them will experience this disease in their lifetimes.

 While this syndrome has been observed in younger pets too, the onset is usually between the first 2-3 years of the pet’s life.

-How to recognize the syndrome?
+How do you recognize the syndrome?

 It often starts with the loss of muscle control in the hind legs, which leads to the show of wobbling when the pet tries to stand and walk.

-From there, the disease progresses to the forelimbs where partial to total loss of limb functions is recorded.
+From there, the disease progresses to the forelimbs, where partial to total loss of limb functions is recorded.